 Campton Hills home prices are not only among the most expensive in Illinois, but Campton Hills real estate also consistently ranks among the most expensive in America.

-Campton Hills is a decidedly white-collar village, with fully 88.14% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Campton Hills is a village of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Campton Hills who work in management occupations (19.10%), sales jobs (17.99%), and office and administrative support (10.03%).
+Campton Hills is a decidedly white-collar village, with fully 89.00% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Campton Hills is a village of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Campton Hills who work in management occupations (19.78%), sales jobs (18.00%), and office and administrative support (11.22%).

-Telecommuters are a relatively large percentage of the workforce: 13.94% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Campton Hills telecommute to their jobs.
+Overall, about 13.33% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Campton Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Campton Hills residents report their race to be White, followed by Asian.
 Important ancestries of people in Campton Hills include Irish, Polish, Italian, and English.